Guidelines for authors

 The renv.lock file

 The renv.lock should be versioned with git.
-Other files that renv::snapshot() might produce should be listed under .gitignore and therefore not put under versioning.
+Other files that renv::snapshot() might produce should be listed under .gitignore and therefore not put under versioning (which is done in the default template version of .gitignore).

 More details for using renv can be found: